Idaho halts execution by lethal injection after 8 failed attempts to insert IV line

 The execution team was made up entirely of volunteers, the corrections department said.
 Those tasked with inserting the IVs and administering the lethal drug had medical training, but their identities were kept secret.
 They wore white balaclava-style face coverings and navy scrub caps to conceal their faces.

-The IV sites appeared to be in the crook of his arms, his hands, near his ankles and in his feet.
-At one point, the medical cart holding supplies was moved in front of the media witness viewing window, partially obscuring the view of the medical team’s efforts.

-With each of the attempts to insert an IV, the medical team would clean the skin with alcohol, inject a numbing solution, clean the skin again and then attempt to successfully place the IV catheter in a vein.
-Each attempt took several minutes, with medical team members palpating the skin around the IV site and looking closely while trying to position the needles.
+With each attempt to insert an IV, the medical team cleaned the skin with alcohol, injected a numbing solution, cleaned the skin again and then attempted to place the IV catheter.
+Each attempt took several minutes, with medical team members palpating the skin and trying to position the needles.

 Creech frequently looked toward his family members and representatives, who were sitting in a separate witness room.
 His arms were strapped to the table, but he often extended his fingers toward them.